 How reviewers assess content

 Our reviewers then assess the video and related content together as a whole.
 Each video’s ad suitability can change depending on context.
-With that in mind, our reviewers are not given a checklist like how many swear words, or levels of violence, or how much controversial content there is in a video.
+With that in mind, our reviewers are not given a checklist like how many swear words or how much controversial content there is in a video.
 In other words, you may see one video with some swear words in it that gets ads.
 While a video with no swear words, but includes a sizable, or frequent amount of violent content may not get ads.

-Instead of a checklist, reviewers use the advertiser-friendly guidelines paired with the following principles to make a decision:
+Instead of a checklist, reviewers use the advertiser-friendly guidelines paired with the following principles:

 What happens after a review